uol-library/rdl-handbook/pages/repository-guide/radar.md

   * Data will be not be reshared
   * Data will be removed at the end of the agreed period
   * any additional stipulations required by the depositor or relevant third parties (for example, a research partner or data supplier).
-* Any challenges to dataset access decisions will be handled through the Data Access Group under the Data Access Escalation model agreed with the University of Leeds Research and Innovation Board.
+* Any challenges to dataset access decisions will be handled through a data issue escalation process.
 * Where there are any concerns about a dataset held in the repository a Take-down policy and process will be followed.

 ## Technical infrastructure